 - Proposals that concentrate on emerging or cross-disciplinary themes are particularly encouraged

-Organisers should be experts in their field, or have sufficient standing to attract world-class speakers and attendees.
-Each Workshop will consist of 35 delegates including 15 speakers and 20 early-career researchers (places to be applied for).
-Proposers should ensure maximum diversity in the proposed attendee list
+We typically expect organisers to be experts in their field, or have sufficient standing to attract world-class speakers and attendees.
+We envisage each Workshop consisting of 35 delegates including 15 speakers and 20 early-career researchers (places to be applied for).
+Proposers should ensure maximum diversity in the proposed attendee list.

 As the scientific organiser, your involvement will be focused on the science.
 We will undertake most of the logistical arrangements, liaise with the venue, organise speaker travel and assist with the programme construction.
 We hope to work closely with our local contact to help put on the best possible Workshop for all of our attendees, so we would welcome any local knowledge and support to make the event a success.
 We may also require some assistance in finding local suppliers and technical support for the event in some cases.

 The Workshop will be entirely funded by The Company of Biologists, including all accommodation, venue and travel costs throughout the event.
 We will also provide travel bursaries for qualifying early-career researchers to help them get to the Workshop.

 * This is a list of countries with low-income or middle-income economies.
 The list is defined by the Finance Center for South-South Cooperation.
 Since 2017, FCSSC has been in Special Consultative Status with ECOSOC of the United Nations.